KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

 ## STEP 1 -  Identifying The Customers Who Watch Family Movies

-We can find the customers who watched at least 1 family genre movies during a quarter by using the SQL pattern matching function **MATCH_RECOGNIZE.** To map this pattern within our query we use the following to outline what we are looking for:
+We can find the customers who watched at least 1 family genre movies during a quarter by using the SQL pattern matching function **```MATCH_RECOGNIZE```.** To map this pattern within our query we use the following to outline what we are looking for:

 ```
 PATTERN (family+)</pre>
 ```
-And then the pattern id defined as follows:
+And then the pattern ID defined as follows:
 ```
-<copy>DEFINE family as genre = 'Family',
+DEFINE family as genre = 'Family',
-AND first(family.quarter_num_of_year) = last(family.quarter_num_of_year)</copy>
+AND first(family.quarter_num_of_year) = last(family.quarter_num_of_year)
 ```
 1. The first step is to create a view over the `movie_sales_fact` table to filter the results to only show customer data for 2020.
 Copy and paste the following code: